 Sometimes our relationship with food can be damaging due to relying on it for emotional support.
 Picking at food all day and not being able to stop, eating large amounts without really noticing and eating to cheer yourself up can all be signs of bingeing.
 This compulsive binge eating is often connected to problems in close relationships, feeling worthless or lonely and triggered by stressful or upsetting situations.
 But you can recover from a binge eating disorder.
 Nightingale Hospital can help you take that vital step to regain a healthy and happy life.
 Please call us about binge eating treatment.

-Our treatment approach for bingeing at Nightingale Hospital
+Treatment for bingeing at Nightingale Hospital

 Based on current clinical evidence and put into practice by an experienced, multidisciplinary team of consultant psychiatrists, unit doctors, nurses, a dietician and specialist therapists, our approach to bingeing treatment is tailored to the individual.

-Through intensive psychological and emotional support in group therapy sessions and individual counselling and psychotherapy you can understand underlying factors that have contributed to your bingeing and find strategies to overcome it.
+Through intensive psychological and emotional support in group therapy sessions and individual counselling and psychotherapy, you can understand underlying factors that have contributed to your bingeing and find strategies to overcome it.
 Cognitive Behavioral Therapy can help you identify your negative thoughts and learn more positive emotional and behavioural responses to your beliefs about yourself and your eating.
 Family therapy can improve the way family members relate to each other and communicate and Occupational Therapy can support you practically in returning to a normal life away from bingeing.

 Nightingale Hospital London has a number of Consultant Psychiatrists and Therapists that can help you through your bingeing.
-It is vital you find a eating disorder specialist that you can trust and work with on your recovery.
+It is vital you find an eating disorder specialist that you can trust and work with on your recovery.
 If you cannot find the information you need on bingeing specialists and binge eating treatment programmes we would welcome your call so you feel secure in the decisions you make.

 Please contact us confidentially on 020 7535 7700 24 hours a day.

-How can you help yourself with your bingeing?
+How can you help yourself with bingeing?

 - Do you make yourself sick because you’re uncomfortably full?